longhorn/website/content/docs/1.8.0/v2-data-engine/features/node-disk-support.md

 >    storageReserved: 0
 >    tags: []
 >  ```
-> In this case, the disk will be managed by the aio bdev driver, and the `node.disks[i].diskDriver` will be set to `aio`.
+> In this case, the disk will be managed by the aio bdev driver, and the `node.status.diskStatus[i].diskDriver` is set to `aio`.

 ### Using VirtIO Disks